How do you pronounce Dainese?

 Don’t worry about getting differently sized jacket and pants because with Dainese, all the zippers are the same length and different sizes will fit together.
 The only exception to this is that women’s zippers are shorter than zippers on men’s garments, so mixing and matching across gender lines will not provide proper alignment.

-The Dainese New Drake Air Textile pants are made to fit as on-the-boot pants, so they are purposefully short.
+The Dainese Alien and New Drake Air Textile Pants are made to fit as in-the-boot pants, so they are purposefully short.
 If worn with ankle height boots, you will likely have a gap between the pant and the boot as the inseam is only meant to come just to your ankle.
 The advantage to wearing with mid-calf boots is that there is less material to bunch up around the top portion of the boot.
 The result is a more streamlined joining of boot and pant for the best flexibility.
 A “boot-cut” pair of pants (like the Dainese Gator or most of REV’IT!’s pants) are designed to have plenty of material to go over top and around bulky ADV/Touring boots.